 - Quit smoking.
 Smoking is one of the most preventable causes of premature death.
-But quitting you can decrease your risk of heart disease, help lower your blood pressure and lower your LDL (bad) cholesterol.
+By quitting or using vaporizers from vape mod australia as an alternative.
+You can decrease your risk of heart disease, help lower your blood pressure and lower your LDL (bad) cholesterol.

 - Know your numbers.
 Make 2015 the year you know and monitor your blood pressure, cholesterol and weight and discuss those numbers with your doctor.
 Take an active role in your health.

 - Get moving.
 It is easy to be sedentary, especially if you work at a desk.
 Small steps can make a big difference.
 Wear a pedometer and aim for 10,000 steps a day or plan on 30 minutes of exercise each day.